nicholas-myers/nicholas-myers/README.md

 ### Hi there, my name is Nick!
 Learn more about me below! 👋

 - 🔭 I’m currently working on ...
 NimblePath
 - 🌱 I’m currently learning ...
-React Native
+React Native, Node.js
 - 👯 I’m looking to collaborate on ...
 React and Java Fullstack projects.
 - 🤔 I’m looking for help with ... learning AWS and Docker.
 - 💬 Ask me about ... my development skills and other technologies I'm excited to learn about.